Fuyukai/better-seasons-and-weather/README.rst

 - Players now have their own internal temperature; don't stay in the cold/hot too long!

-- Snow falls globally in the winter.
+- Snow falls globally in cold biomes.
     - Snow also melts layer-by-layer on warm days instead of all at once by light.

+- Height-based variation of biome temperature.

 Biome tweaks
 ============